 History: Visiting historical sites of the Holocaust and the Second World War will help students connect to the events of the past.

-The Present: At the same time, seeing first-hand how cultural attitudes and people in Eastern Europe have changed in three generations will increase students’ global awareness and cultural competency.
-These objectives will also be achieved through students’ living with families in Lithuania.
-Students will be prepared to be culturally sensitive and to represent themselves, Union, and even the US; to make personal connections with Eastern Europeans; to work alongside others for a common goal.
+The Present: At the same time, seeing first-hand how cultural attitudes and people in Europe have changed in three generations will increase students’ global awareness and cultural competency.
+Students will be prepared to be culturally sensitive and to represent themselves, Union, and even the US; to make personal connections with Europeans; to work alongside others for a common goal.

 Reflection: Students will be required to keep a diary of their impressions, thoughts, and ideas.
 The goal is introspection (increasing self-knowledge) and awareness of both human differences and human universals (increasing knowledge about the Other).